 If your problem persists…

-2) Start Restoro and it will run a FREE scan of your PC.
+2) Start Fortect and it will run a FREE scan of your PC.
 Once the scan is finished, you’ll see a complete overview of your system and issues.

-3) Click Start Repair to start the repair process and wait for Restoro to fix the problem.
+3) Click Start Repair to start the repair process and wait for Fortect to fix the problem.

-So this is the complete guide to troubleshoot your Logitech G923 “Controller disconnected” issue.
-If you managed to find another solution, do not hesitate to share with us in the comment section below.
+So this is the complete guide to troubleshooting your Logitech G923 “Controller disconnected” issue.
+If you managed to find another solution, do not hesitate to share it with us in the comment section below.
 We’ll integrate it into our troubleshooting guide.